 The monitoring mechanism should address the parameters to be monitored, the frequency of monitoring and responsibility;

 Monitoring should not be limited to environmental parameters such as ambient air quality, water quality or noise levels.
-It should cover all the components of EMP such as the implementation of workers’ safety needs, energy conservation measures, sanitation and solid waste management, etc;
+It should cover all the components of EMP such as the implementation of worker’s safety needs, energy conservation measures, sanitation and solid waste management, etc;

 A six-monthly report should be generated under the signature of the authorized person/project head.
 The report should compare the status with baseline/pre-project conditions and evaluate the effectiveness of EMP; and

-A post-construction environmental and social impact assessment study is to be conducted on completion of 5 years of Project commissioning.
+A post-construction environmental and social impact assessment study is to be conducted on completion of 5 years of project commissioning.

 Institutional Mechanism

 Implementation and monitoring mechanism for EMP should be established at EIA stage.
-A Committee be formulated including experts and other stakeholders from Government & Non-Government agencies and academia who can monitor the implementation of all management plans at regular intervals so that realistic execution can be ensured;
+A committee be formulated including experts and other stakeholders from Government and non-Government agencies and academia who can monitor the implementation of all management plans at regular intervals so that realistic execution can be ensured;

 For each component of EMP, the mechanism should mention the responsible person/agency for implementation and responsible person/agency for checking/monitoring;